3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Month 3: Finalize and Enjoy

-The final month is about confirming details, not making new decisions.
+The final month is about confirming details.
+No new decisions.

 Week 9: Confirmations